 12. Holistic medicine:

-Aromatherapy can be used as holistic medicine.
+Aromatherapy can use holistic medicine.
 The job of an aromatherapist only includes consultancy as aromatherapist are not health care providers.
 They cannot diagnose any diseases; however, they can give consultancy on better use of essential oils to live a better lifestyle.
-That simply indicate that if at all a person suffers a problem, an aromatherapist can recommend certain steps but no medication.
+That simply indicates that if at all a person suffers a problem, an aromatherapist can recommend certain steps but no medication.

-Aromatherapy is a non-medical profession therefore; it should be treated as mere consultancy firm and not a medical clinic.
+Aromatherapy is a non-medical profession therefore; it should treat as a mere consultancy firm and not a medical clinic.
 Moreover, make sure that your customers are aware of the nature of your job.
 Before making any recommendation, make sure to let them know that you are not a medical professional.

 13. Nursing homes and aromatherapy:

-Nursing homes, clinic, and hospice care are the best set of professions where you can combine your aromatherapy lessons to get better results.
-Nursing fields nowadays are encouraging this kind of additional courses too.
+Nursing homes, clinic, and hospice care are the best set of professions where you can combine your aromatherapy lessons to bring better results.
+Alos nursing fields nowadays are encouraging this kind of additional courses too.

 14. Aromatherapy is not a scam:

 Aromatherapy is not a generalized profession.
 However, it is not a scam either.
-There are four such associations that make sure that the aromatherapy practitioners undergo specific training and complete the required course.
+Four such associations make sure that the aromatherapy practitioners undergo specific training and complete the required course.